-Summary: Property Taxes Are An Ongoing Expense
+The Bottom Line: Property Taxes Are An Ongoing Expense

-As you search for a new home, make sure to consider the accompanying property taxes because they will be a continuous expense.
-It’s crucial that as a homeowner you’re able to afford your home’s bills as well as the property tax payments.
+As you search for a new home, consider the impact of property taxes because they will be a continual expense.
+It’s crucial that you can afford your home’s bills and its property tax payments.

 To get started with finding a property and applying for a loan in your price range, start the mortgage approval process today.